 Over the past few years, you may have seen news headlines and stories regarding safety concerns about the Thermomix.
-In April 2018, the Federal Court of Australia ordered Thermomix to pay more than $4.6 million in penalties for misleading customers "about a safety issue affecting its TM31 appliance, which the company knew about."
+In April 2018, the Federal Court of Australia ordered Thermomix to pay more than $4.6 million in penalties for misleading customers about a safety issue.

 While the TM31 was recalled in September 2014 and replaced by newer models, there are now a few key safety features offered by many brands:

 - Lockable lid.
 Look for a machine that won't run until its lid is securely locked in place.
 This helps prevent spills and reduces the potential risk of burns.

 - Speed limit.
 This feature limits the speed at which you can operate the machine when the temperature inside exceeds 60°.

 Other models may come with an automatic shut-off feature for when the machine is overloaded or overheats, or it won't allow you to use certain functions when the appliance is being operated above a specific speed or temperature level.

 Pros and cons

 - Designed to make cooking easy.
 If you struggle to find the time or motivation to prepare meals, all-in-one appliances can help you save time and take much of the stress out of cooking.
 These machines automate much of the cooking process, come with easy-to-follow recipes and help minimise washing up.